jbranchmaster/upgraded-engine/recipies/breakfast/01_rava_idly.md

  - Add `channa dal` and let it roast a bit
  - Add `red chilli` and let it roast a bit
  - Add the `curry leaves` and roast a bit
  - Now add `bombay rava` and roast it.
 Do not let rava sit idle .
-Srit as necessary
+Keep stirring as necessary
- - Rava will turn from white to little brown
+ - Rava will turn from white to little brown.
+This will look like raw semiya/vermicelli in colour and also give off some smell
  - Now turn off the stove.
 With the retained heat it will roast further on its own  `(for pre-prep stop here and store the rava once cooled down)`
  - Wait for Rava to cool down well before adding curd
  - Add 1 to 1.5 cups of `curd` and `salt` to taste and mix well and keep this batter aside for `15` minutes